hsyi/Multi-granularity-Feature-Boosting-Network/README.md

 # Multi-granularity-Feature-Boosting-Network
-this repository contains experiment code for out Papaer 'A Multi-granularity Feature Boosting Network ForPerson Re-IDentification'
+this repository contains experiment code for our Papaer 'A Multi-granularity Feature Boosting Network ForPerson Re-IDentification'

+waitting for commit